leBluem/AutoEditor/README.md

 doc - This program was coded fast und dirty and comes with no doc, read history in relase archive for feature overview.

+command line parameters:

-command line parameters - this Will load file into editor:
+- this will load "file.bin" into AutoEditor:
   AutoEditor.exe file.bin

+- this will insert a line "ACTIVE=1" in matching sections and exit AutoEditor after file was written:
   AutoEditor.exe file.ini /iniadd sectionname* key value

+- this will change only existing values in matching sections and exit AutoEditor after file was written:
+  AutoEditor.exe file.ini /inichange sectionname* key value

 i.e:
 AutoEditor.exe file.ini /iniadd LIGHT*,MATERIAL* ACTIVE 1
 is the same as:
 AutoEditor.exe file.ini /iniadd "LIGHT*, MATERIAL*" ACTIVE 1

 Advanced INI-change dialog:
 ![Imgur Image](https://i.imgur.com/QkPoZCN.png)